 What do I mean by this you’re asking?

-For example, if we already know when our ancestors were married then we can look for their children in subsequent years.
+For example, if you already know when your ancestors were married then you can look for their children in subsequent years.

-This document may also list their children, (although it maybe possible that on census night the children were staying with relatives).
+This document may also list their children, (although it may be possible that on census night the children were staying with relatives).

-On the other hand, the couple may have already had a child before they got married.
-Or the wife had a child prior to the marriage.
+Or, the wife had a child before the marriage.
 These are both entirely possible and must not be disregarded.

 There are though many more tips that I could have discussed here, but that would have made this post too long of a read for you.

 Considering that there are hundreds of tips to be found in this book it is well worth a bargain at only $5.95.

 These tips have been described as a brain dump by Thomas as he has collected them over many years.

-Topics covered in this book include:
+Topics covered in this book: